Published: April 8, 2026

 What this essentially means is that with a high probability we create states and transitions that are isomorphic to the target graph.
 Meaning our states and transitions are correct.
 The batch-size is intentionally chosen large, so that in each iteration of the algorithm at least one new state is created, i.e. the batch-size is intentionally engineered so that we can almost guarantee that a new state will emerge.
 This also helps to bound the number of iterations the algorithm performs in relation with $n$ and $|\Sigma|$, so it also gives us runtime-guarantees.

 So now that we know we can bound the merge heuristic, and we can find the right states in the automaton, all that is missing is making sure that the transition probabilities are correct.
 Luckily, while differing in our merge heuristic and employing a different streaming framework, we estimate the outgoing probabilities analogous to Palmer and Goldberg, and our proof so far has layer the groundwork to follow their analysis on the transition probabilities one on one.
-Thus we did not elaborate on this part in our paper, but instead again refer to their work .
+Thus we did not elaborate on this part in our paper, but instead again refer to their work.
 The basic idea however is once again making sure that each state sees enough samples, so that errors on probabilities can be bound.
 For us in turn, all that is left is stitching it all together with the last theorem:

 Theorem 10: Given a target PDFA $A$ and given our streaming strategy along with our merge heuristic.
 Given the required input parameters $L', n', \mu', \Sigma, \epsilon, \delta$, then for each $L'\geq L$, $\mu' \leq \mu$, and $n' \geq n$ our framework returns a hypothesis automaton $H$ such that with probability at least $1-\delta$ the error is bounded by $L_1(H, A)\leq \epsilon$.

-As an upside to all this however we have mathematical guarantees that our learner does learn the correct result. if we could we could bake those found parameters into the actual algorithm and have it run on a real data stream, say a network of computers.
+As an upside to all this however we have mathematical guarantees that our learner does learn the correct result.
+If we wanted to we could bake those found parameters into the actual algorithm and have it run on a real data stream, say a network of computers.
 Under the assumption that there is a natural behavior of the network (similar to say energy consumption in an energy network: In the evening everbody goes home turns on the light, hence more activity in the evenings and less during daytime for private households), then a model for the network can be built.
 And if we choose our parameters correctly we can be probably approximately sure (pun intended) that the result will be correct, and the model will be able to raise alarms on anomalies.

 More importantly: If you enjoyed this article or want to stay connected please feel free to reach out.
 You can find me on LinkedIn and GitHub.